ricciocri/vimrc/README.md

 ### vimrc file

-Inside the repository there is also the .vimrc file that you have to link in your $HOME, to do this just run the following commands in the terminal
+Inside the repository there are also 2 .vimrc files that you can use, to use one of them you just have to link it in your $HOME, to do this just run the following commands in the terminal

+Basic .vimrc that enable most of the plugins:

     cd
     ln -s .vim/.vimrc .

+Full .vimrc that enable most of the plugins + nerdtree and tabs + lucius theme + use of the mouse under vim.

+    cd
+    ln -s .vim/.vimrc_full .vimrc

 Longer Description of the plugin used: